aljazsim/vs-code-typescript-class-organizer/README.md

 ### Access modifiers

-- `tsco.addPublicModifierIfMissing`: Adds a public access modifier if
+- `tsco.addPublicModifierIfMissing`: Adds a public access modifier if missing.

 ### Decorators

 - `tsco.groupPropertiesWithDecorators`: Properties with decorators will come first, ordered by decorator name, then by member name (false by default).

 ### Arrow functions

 - `tsco.treatArrowFunctionPropertiesAsMethods`: Arrow function properties will be treated as methods (false by default).

 ### Actions

 - `tsco.organizeOnSave`: Source code will get organized automatically on file saved (false by default).

 ### Member ordering